speedfuns/necropolis/mechanics.md

 - DPS
   - Berzerking: Get That Party Started (Lowers HP, increased damage, more aggro)
 - Stamina
   - Combat Got You Down?
 Regenercise.
-(Regen)
+(Regen twice as fast)
   - You Can't Hit What Isn't There (Halved for sprinting/dodging)
 - Movement
   - That's Not so Far (Huge jump)